ktkeepgoing/ech-landing-form-generator/README.md

 # ech-landing-form-generator
-A Wordpress plugin to generate a lead form for ECH company.
+A Wordpress plugin to generate a responsive lead form for ECH company.
 It is integrated with ECH marketing system (MSP).
 Form data will be passed and stored in the MSP for future use.

 To generate a lead form, type shortcode
 ```